wilmix8/JREE1.0/README.md

 =====

-WPLUS  is invented  in   JAVA  by wilmix jemin j  at year 2016.
+WPLUS  is invented  in   JAVA7  by wilmix jemin j  at year 2016.

-WPLUS  is  the combination of  JAVA   P.L.
+WPLUS  is  the combination of  JAVA7   P.L.